 Not giving proper credence/respect/attention to global differences skews conclusions that attempt to have international implications when they are more deserving of regional application.
 Thus, it is relevant and not short-sighted or contrary to research, to note that while the number of orphans continues to increase in sub-Saharan Africa, there is a need to take a ‘both-and’ approach rather than an ‘either-or’ approach regarding care and support for the immense number of orphans on the continent (Embleton, 2014.
 The very thorough “Orphaned and Separated Children’s Assessments Related to their Health and Well-Being Project” involving 3000 individuals analyzed diverse models of orphan care, including institutional care, family-based care, community-based care and self-care, concluded that the orphan crisis in sub-Saharan Africa requires a diversity of care environments in order to meet the needs of children and uphold their rights (Ebleton et al, 2014).

 When it is pointed out that the African situation has some unique issues that contrast with other cultural realities, dissenters such as Greenfield, often dismiss the magnitude of such impact (Urban Halo, blog…).
 Such minimizing isn’t ‘criminal’ or purposeful, as in most cases it is born out of a passionate heart reacting to a real regional crisis.
 But in too many cases, reflexivity is compromised.
 This can lead to unintended consequences in other nations.

+Violence as Context of Orphan Explosion

 Foremost amongst these consequences are those related to violence.
 The civil war that officially ended 25 years ago (renewed in limited locales in the nation 2013-2016) left a legacy in which violence lingers.
 In Mozambique, there can be no comprehensive thinking about familial re-integration without considering the issue of violence.
 Child and adolescent sexual abuse and civil war violence are tied together in a complex web.
 Unfortunately, Mozambique is a country recognized as one of the world’s worst in regards to sexual violence against women and children (UNICEF, 2014a, p 40).